Help Center

 • Go to Configuration > Data Source > NetApp Server.

-• Click + Add NetApp Server.
+• Click + Add Server.

 • Select the Shares you want to audit and click Next.
+Ensure that the user configured in DataSecurity Plus has minimum privileges.

 • Specify the Port number through which communication should happen and click Next.